 In a separate bowl, whisk together buttermilk, melted butter, eggs, and vanilla extract.
 Pour liquid ingredients over dry ingredients, stirring until just combined.
 Fold in the zucchini.

-Note-we use white whole wheat flour, but you can use all-purpose flour or whole wheat flour.
-These pancakes freeze well.
-Wrap them in plastic wrap and place in a freezer bag.
-Will keep in the freezer for up to 2 months.
+We use white whole wheat flour, but you can use all-purpose flour, whole wheat flour, or gluten-free flour.
+The pancakes can be frozen for up to 2 months.